 Until it's discovery, the space was used as a flower store filled with shelves, pots and vases, but previously, it was a kitchen that served the Grace and Favour Apartments above.

 Thankfully, the 18th century fixtures and fittings all survive – you can see a Georgian fireplace and smoke jack within the chimney, a pair of charcoal braziers, plus a folding table, cupboard and shelves.

 Just down the cloister from the Chocolate Kitchen, next to Chocolate Court, is the Chocolate Room.
 As with many parts of the palace, this too was recently a store and would have been used by the neighbouring Grace and Favour Apartments.

-'Sweetmeats' or items of confectionary were regularly served with chocolate and would have been placed on delicate glass serving dishes.
+'Sweetmeats' or items of confectionery were regularly served with chocolate and would have been placed on delicate glass serving dishes.

-These craftspeople use the same materials and methods as their Georgian predecessors to recreate the objects with historical accuracy.
+The same materials and methods as Georgian predecessors were used to recreate the objects with historical accuracy.